 Most traditional lists of failure modes incorporate failures caused by deterioration or normal wear and tear.
-However, the list should also include failures caused by human errors (on the part of operators and maintainers) and design flaws so that all reasonably likely causes of equipment failure can be identified and dealt with appropriately.
+However, the list should also include failures caused by human errors (on the part of operators and maintainers), random events and design flaws so that all reasonably likely causes of equipment failure can be identified and dealt with appropriately.

 It is also important to identify the cause of each failure in enough detail to ensure that time and effort are not wasted trying to treat symptoms instead of causes.
 On the other hand, it is equally important to ensure that time is not wasted on the analysis itself by going into too much detail.
 In identifying failure effects, the Facilitator should include all the information needed to support the evaluation of the consequences of the failure, such as:

 The process of identifying functions, functional failures, failure modes and failure effects yields surprising and often very exciting opportunities for improving performance and safety, and also for eliminating waste in the maintenance process.